The Out About Scotland complete guide to single malt whisky regions and Scottish distilleries

 - UK whisky manufacture supports over 40,000 jobs, with 10,000 employed directly by the Scotch whisky industry.

 - At any one time, there are more than 20 million whisky casks maturing in Scottish warehouses.
 That’s four casks for every man, woman and child living in the country!

-- There are currently (as of 2018) 126 different distilleries licensed to produce genuine Scotch whisky in the five main Scotch whisky regions.
+- There are currently (as of 2018) 126 different distilleries licensed to produce genuine Scotch whisky in the five main single malt regions.
 Distilleries that are not located in Scotland are not allowed to call their product Scotch.

 - A single malt might see several different casks before it’s bottled.
-A single malt means it’s the product of a single distillery, not a single cask.
+Single malt means it’s the product of a single distillery, not a single cask.

 Craig Smith is your guide to the best attractions in Scotland.
 He loves exploring the Scottish wilds and is happiest when he’s knee-deep in a muddy bog in the middle of nowhere.